 Want to give your fingers and your brushes a break?
 A beauty blender as your new makeup accessory will do the trick!
 If you’re looking for a flawless, almost airbrushed finish for your foundation then here’s how to use a beauty blender to get there.

+This is another important step on how to use a makeup sponge!
 The way you’d prep and prime your face, you need to do the same to your beauty blender.
 Apply a pea-sized amount of primer on to the sponge before using it.
 This creates a barrier and prevents your sponge from soaking in the liquid or cream product.

 Bake your under eyes and prevent creasing, by dabbing loose powder to set it.
 This also helps cover eyeshadow fallout too!

 Use the narrow end of your beauty blender to create a sharp chiseled contour –– it blends the product really well especially if you use a cream contour to sculpt your face.
 A beauty blender smoothens the harsh lines and leaves you with a softer, chiseled contour.

 One of the main reasons why people avoid makeup sponges like the beauty blender is because of the cleaning involved.
 Many find it unhygienic and a little bit of a hassle –– however, that isn’t the case if you’re doing it right.
 Your makeup sponge is a breeding ground for bacteria and literally soaks in all grime, makeup, and skin oils.
 So you need to be cleaning it often, very often.
 And now that you know how to use a makeup sponge, scroll down to see how to clean a makeup sponge, to prevent it from festering with all the nasties.

 Place the sponge under a running faucet and let it soak the water, until it’s completely soaked.